 The dissertation is an independent study done by the student under supervision.
 Each candidate is allocated a supervisor with whom he/she shall have regular contacts during the period of research.
 A candidate has to undertake an applied research in any area related to International Cooperation and Development under the themes to be proposed by the Department, and submit a dissertation of approximately 15,000- 20,000 words as partial fulfillment of the award of Master of Arts degree in International Cooperation and Development.
 In evaluating the dissertation, the approved regulations of the Open University of Tanzania regarding dissertation apply.
 The mode of evaluation for the dissertation comprises 100% and is evaluated independently.

-Before the candidate is allowed to proceed with the thesis research phase of the Masters programme, the candidate must successfully complete the coursework part with a mean overall grade of “B” or above (i.e. GPA of at least 3.0) in all chosen/pursued core courses listed.
+Before the candidate is allowed to proceed with the thesis research phase of the Master's program, the candidate must successfully complete the coursework part with a mean overall grade of “B” or above (i.e. GPA of at least 3.0) in all chosen/pursued core courses listed.

 Final Award/Graduation Requirements